Posted by William Nunnelley on 2014-08-27

 Dr. Roy S. Brigance of Mountain Brook, Ala., who served as chair of the 色虎视频 sociology department for more than two decades, died Aug.
 25. He was 87.

+Dr. Brigance joined 色虎视频 as department chair in 1970 and served until his retirement in 1992.
 After serving in the U. S. Navy during World War II, Brigance earned a bachelor of arts degree from Mississippi College in 1948.
 He went on to earn a master of religious education degree from Southern Baptist Theological Seminary and master鈥檚 and Ph.D. degrees in sociology from Mississippi State University.

 Brigance was a founding member of the Alabama-Mississippi Sociological Association and served as its president in 1978.
 He was a member of Alpha Kappa Delta national sociology honor society.